 On top of providing personalized in-person experiences thanks to beacons and the mobile app, you can also reach a larger audience.
 Due to the nature of most events, things can be crowded, and stops or reps don’t have enough time to interact with everyone that visits personally.
 That can leave a few missed opportunities as a result.
 But with beacons, you can be sure that anyone that even comes remotely close to a location or stop is properly engaged.

 So… how do you take beacons on the road?
 The strategy is simply mirrored at off-site locations.
-Next we’ll explore proximity marketing for events and/or roadshows that are a part of you customer experience program.
+Next we’ll explore proximity marketing with beacons for events and/or roadshows that are a part of managing the customer experience for your enterprise programs.